 Lufft of Germany has introduced a new rain/precipitation sensor based on 24 GHz doppler radar technology.
-This sensor type is expected to be a serious competitor to tiping bucket and weighing sensrs.
+This sensor type is expected to be a serious competitor to tipping bucket and weighing sensors.

-An alternaltive way of measuring is by analysis of drop size distributions.
+An alternative way of measuring is by analysis of drop size distributions.
 The name of these is distrometer.
-Designs are made based on drop mechanical impact by Distromet, based on optical analysis by PMTech, and with complete video analysis by Johanneum Research.
+Designs are made based on drop mechanical impact by Distromet, based on optical analysis by PMTech and with complete video analysis by Johanneum Research.
 An "optical rain gauge" is made by Optical Scientific.

 There are some manufacturers offering specialized rain sampling systems, offering the possibility to gather precipitation samples day after day.
 In a later stage chemical analysis can be performed.
 Manufacturers are Eigenbrodt and MTX.